Zildj1an/Zildj1an_Chess/README.md

 # Zildj1an_Chess
-Small chess player in C
+Modest chess player in C